paulstey/assocation_rules/README.md

 ## Description
-This package implements a few algorithms for association rule mining and sequential pattern mining.
-In particular, we have currently implemented the _Apriori_ algorithm and the SPADE algorithm.
-The former is useful for association rule mining (e.g., "market basket" analysis), and the latter is useful for identifying sequential patterns when the data possess a temporal ordering.
+This package implements algorithms for association rule mining and sequential pattern mining.
+In particular, we have currently implemented the _Apriori_ algorithm (Agrawal & Srikant, 1994) and the SPADE algorithm (Zaki, 2001).
+The former is used for association rule mining (e.g., "market basket" analysis), and the latter is used for identifying sequential patterns when the data possess a temporal ordering.
 The algorithms are written in pure Julia.

-Note that a portion of our implementation of the _a_ _priori_ algorithm was adapted from the earlier work of [toddleo](https://github.com/toddleo/ARules.jl).
+Note that a portion of our implementation of the _Apriori_ algorithm was adapted from the earlier work of [toddleo](https://github.com/toddleo/ARules.jl).

 ## Initial Setup